windyan233/windyan233.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I'm a Mphil student in the [Vislab](http://vis.cse.ust.hk/) affiliated with the [Hong Kong University of Science and Technology(HKUST)]() under the guidance of [prof. Huamin Qu](http://huamin.org/).
-Before that, I received my Bachelor’s Degree from Huazhong University of Science and Technology in Wuhan.
+I am currently an MPhil student at the Hong Kong University of Science and Technology (HKUST), where I conduct research at [VisLab](http://vis.cse.ust.hk/) under the supervision of [Prof. Huamin Qu](http://huamin.org/).
+Previously, I received my Bachelor’s degree from Huazhong University of Science and Technology.
+<br><br>

-My interest lies in [Data Visualization](https://yanluo0913.github.io) and [Human-Computer Interaction(HCI)](https://yanluo0913.github.io).
-In particular, I have some experience in developing visualization systems in interdisciplinary fields such as FinTech, E-learning, and Environmental Science.
+My research interests lie at the intersection of [Data Visualization](https://yanluo0913.github.io) and [Human-Computer Interaction (HCI)](https://yanluo0913.github.io).
+I have extensive experience in designing and implementing visualization systems for interdisciplinary applications, including FinTech, E-learning, and Environmental Science.

-In my spare time, I enjoy citywalk, taking photos, and playing open-world rpg games.
-If you're interested in these things, feel free to chat with me:)
+<br><br>
+Beyond my academic work, I am passionate about investigating the latest advancements in AI models and exploring vibe coding best practices.
+I am particularly intrigued by the design and product thinking behind AI applications and how they are reshaping traditional industries, and I welcome any discussions on these topics!
 </div>

 <div class="me" markdown="1">